kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

     - The cluster MUST have at least two control plane machines, because this is the smallest cluster size that can be remediated.
   - Previous remediation (delete and re-create) MUST have been completed.
 This rule prevents KCP to remediate more machines while the replacement for the previous machine is not yet created.
+  - The cluster MUST NOT have healthy machines still provisioning (without a node).
+This rule prevents KCP taking actions while the cluster is in a transitional state.
   - The cluster MUST have no machines with a deletion timestamp.
 This rule prevents KCP taking actions while the cluster is in a transitional state.
   - Remediation MUST preserve etcd quorum.
 This rule ensures that we will not remove a member that would result in etcd losing a majority of members and thus become unable to field new requests (note: this rule applies only to CP already